MPMc-Git/McGitNotes/mc-git-kb/docs/querying/soql.md

+!!! info
-###### I do love me some SOQL.
+    I do love me some SOQL.
 Sure, some of these may be Report-able NOW, but they weren't at the time.

 ## Licenses
 #### CPQ Assigned (Count)